Frequently Asked Questions

 Who is behind The VI Purpose Fund?

 The VI Purpose Fund is an initiative of Unite BVI, a non-profit foundation based in the British Virgin Islands (BVI).
-Their mission is to bring together trusted partnerships, great ideas & resources, to empower action and deliver sustainable, positive impact.
+Their mission is to bring together trusted partnerships, great ideas, and resources to empower action and deliver a sustainable, positive impact.
 Their vision is to create opportunities that inspire and empower generations of change-makers, starting right here, in the beautiful BVI!

 Virgin Unite has been an instrumental partner of Unite BVI, helping to incubate and support the foundation since its inception in 2015.

-Alongside Virgin Unite, the support of Sir Richard Branson and Rick Kearney has made The VI Purpose Fund - and therefore The 2025 Impact Challenge - possible.
+Alongside Virgin Unite, the support of Sir Richard Branson and Rick Kearney has made The VI Purpose Fund - and therefore The 2025 and 2026 Impact Challenge - possible.

 Who is Virgin Unite?